erewok/flask-opinions/README.md

 {"message": "127.0.0.1 - - [05/Oct/2019 18:52:11] \"GET /json HTTP/1.1\" 200 -", "timestamp": "2019-10-06T01:52:11.180039", "application": "opinions", "version": "0.0.1"}
 ```

-Interestingly, you can use `jq` or other tools to parse these log outputs, but they're meant to go _directly_ into a
+Interestingly, you can use `jq` or other tools to parse these log outputs, but the reason for JSON is to facilitate
-data store such as Elasticsearch.
+sending all logs _directly_ into a data store such as Elasticsearch.

-Finally, once you have the project running, you can open it in a browser at
+Once you have the project running, you can open it in a browser at
 [http://localhost:8000/](http://localhost:8000/)

 ### Profiling